 Students are formally enrolled in existing graduate academic units, such as Electrical and Computer Engineering, Mechanical Engineering, Kinesiology and other faculties including Interdisciplinary Studies.
 All applications to graduate studies at UNB are performed by an online application form.

-Admission criteria differ between Electrical and Computer Engineering, Mechanical Engineering and Kinesiology, but the most important stage is to establish contact with one of our faculty or associated faculty to establish an interaction of research interests. just a few of their areas of research expertise and current research projects are described here.
+Admission criteria differ between programs, but the most important stage is to contact one of our faculty or associated faculty to establish mutual research interests.
+Just a few of their areas of expertise and current research projects are described here.

 As part of the Institute of Biomedical Engineering's 50th anniversary, we're honouring the work of the late Dr. Robert N. Scott (1933-2014).

 A professor of electrical engineering from 1959 to 1995, Bob Scott touched the lives of many people.
 His vision and pioneering research in the development of electronic aids for the disabled led to his founding IBME at the University of New Brunswick in 1965.
-During the 25 years he served as its director, the institute became internationally renowned.
+During the 25 years he served as its director, the Institute became internationally renowned.
 The prosthetic limb control system he personally developed is now common in commercial devices, and in 1982 he established the Child Prosthetics Research Centre in Fredericton.

 We invite alumni and community donors to honour his legacy by contributing to the Bob and Joan Scott Scholarship for Biomedical Engineering.
 The scholarship, which may be held for two years, will support graduate students in the field of biomedical engineering.
-Gifts to the Bob and Joan Scott Scholarship for Biomedical Engineering fund can be made online at www.unb.ca/donations or by contacting Development & Donor Relations at 506-458-7594.
+Gifts to the Bob and Joan Scott Scholarship for Biomedical Engineering fund can be made online at www.unb.ca/donations or by contacting Development & Donor Relations at (506) 458-7594.